luca-s/mpi-master-slave/README.rst

 Python is such a nice and features rich language that writing the high level logic of your application with it require so little effort.
 Also, considering that you can wrap C or Fortran functions in Python, there is no need to write your whole application in a low level language that makes hard to change application logic, refactoring, maintenance, porting and adding new features.
 Instead you can write the application in Python and possibly write in C/Fortran the functions that are computationally expensive.
 There is no need to write the whole application in C/Fortran if 90% of the execution time is spent in a bunch of functions.
 Just focus on optimizing those functions.

-Also I just want to remember that MPI allows to scale you application, that means it can handle indefinite amount of work given that enough hardware (nodes) is avalible.
+Also I just want to highligth that MPI allows to scale you application, that means it can handle indefinite amount of work given that enough hardware (nodes) is avalible.
 This shouldn't be confused with code optimization (multi threading, GPU code) that increases execution speed but don't allow you application to scale.

-Also, keep in mind that MPI can be used on your local machine spawing a process for each core.
-The resulting performance are comparable with multithreded code, execpt that multithreding is much easier to achieve because it doesn't enforce a strinct design of your application as it happens with MPI.
+MPI can also be used on your local machine spawing a process for each core, so you don't need a cluster.
+The resulting performance are comparable with multithreded code but usually is quicker to modify your application to support multithreding while MPI enforce a strinct design of your application as each process cannot share memory with others.

 Writing you application
 -----------------------

-Here and at the end of this little tutorial, we'll cover meaningful example code that is actually ready to be used in your projects.
-Especially the last examples are advanced code templates ready to be used so that you can focus on your specific problem and don't spend too much time in handling Master/Slave MPI issues.
+Here and at the end of this little tutorial, we'll cover meaningful example code that can serve as base for your projects.

 `Example 1 <https://github.com/luca-s/mpi-master-slave/blob/master/example1.py>`__

-Writing a master slave application is as simple as extenging Slave class and implementing the 'do_work' method and creating a Master object that controls the slaves.
-In this example we use WorkQueue too, a convenient class that keeps running slaves until the work queue is completed.
+Writing a master slave application is as simple as extenging Slave class, implementing the 'do_work' method with the specific task you need and creating a Master object that controls the slaves.
+In this example we use WorkQueue too, a convenient class that keeps running slaves until the work queue (the list of tasks your application has to do) is empty.

 .. code:: python